EdvardSire/uploader-plugin/README.md

 # Uploader plugin
-A Firefox extension that takes a video-URL and uploads it to a YouTube channel using the [Uploader-server](https://github.com/EdvardSire/uploader-server) backend
+A Firefox extension that takes a video-URL and uploads the video to a YouTube channel using the [Uploader-server](https://github.com/EdvardSire/uploader-server) backend

 <p align="center">
 <img src="img/example.png" width="60%"/>